Christmas Leftovers – part 5. Turkey Liver Paté ; Cottage Pie; Stock

 Turkey liver paté from leftover turkey

-To the giblets, I added 70g softened butter and a generous splash of red wine, then whizzed it all up.
-Hmm, needs something else.
-Generous salt and pepper later it was delicious.
-But I also added large dollops of horseradish sauce, just because.
+To the giblets, I add 70g softened butter and a generous splash of red wine, then whizz it all up.
+Generous salt and pepper later – deliciousness.
+Sometimes, I’ll add large dollops of horseradish sauce, just because.
 Also delicious!
-So I now have a large jam jar of turkey liver paté sat in the fridge.
+So now you’ll have a large jam jar of turkey liver paté sat in the fridge.
 I shall probably have some for breakfast for the next couple of days, then freeze the leftovers and use it over the next 2 or 3 months.

 Next up was the remains of a slow cooked joint of beef.
 I absolutely love Hugh Fearnley-Whittingstalls recipe for shepherds pie made with leftover roast lamb.
 So I decided to make a cottage pie with some of this.
 I found a promising looking recipe on BBC Good Food and set to.

 Chopped up some of the beef, quite small, about 200g.
 Then sautéed an onion and a large carrot in some vegetable oil until soft.
 I forgot I had the beef dripping set aside, or I would have used that.
 Then I added about a tea cup of the juices that were in the slow cooker after cooking the beef and left it all to simmer gently for an hour.
 Then I added some freeze dried tomato powder in lieu of tinned tomatoes and tomato purée.